-Provision for warranty is made only for those contracts for which warranty for defects is provided for agreed period.
+Provision for warranty was made only for those contracts for which warranty for defects is provided for agreed period.
 The provision for warranty is based on estimates made from historical warranty data associated with similar completed contracts.
-The Group expects to incur the majority of the liability over next year.
+The provision for warranty was reversed upon expiry of the agreed warranty period during the year.

-15. DEFERRED SERVICE REVENUE
+16. DEFERRED SERVICE REVENUE

 Revenue relating to warranty services is recognised over time although the customer pays up-front in full for these services.
 A contract liability is recognised for revenue relating to the warranty services at the time of the initial sales transaction and is amortised over the service period.
-Deferred service revenue as at the end of each reporting period is expected to be utilised within 12 months.
+Deferred service revenue as at the end of each reporting period is expected to be utilised over the next 1 to 3 years.

-16. LEASE LIABILITIES
+17. LEASE LIABILITIES